mozilla/data-docs/src/cookbooks/active_dau.md

 # Active DAU and Active MAU

 An **Active User** is defined as a client who has `total_daily_uri` >= 5 URI for a given date.
-* Dates are defined by `submission_date_s3`.
+* Dates are defined by `submission_date_s3` or `submission_date`.
 * A client's `total_daily_uri` is defined as their sum of `scalar_parent_browser_engagement_total_uri_count` for a given date<sup>[1](#total_uri_count)</sup>.

-**Active DAU** is the number of Active Users on a given day.
+**Active DAU** (aDAU) is the number of Active Users on a given day.

-**Active MAU** is the number of unique clients who have been an Active User on any day in the last **28 days**.
-In other words, any client that contributes to Active DAU in the last 28 days would also contribute to Active MAU for that day.
-Note that this is not simply the sum of Active DAU over 28 days, since any particular client could be active on many days.
+**Active MAU** (aMAU) is the number of unique clients who have been an Active User on any day in the last **28 days**.
+In other words, any client that contributes to aDAU in the last 28 days would also contribute to aMAU for that day.
+Note that this is not simply the sum of aDAU over 28 days, since any particular client could be active on many days.

 For quick analysis, using `clients_daily_v6` is recommended.
-Below is an example query for getting Active DAU (aDAU) using `clients_daily_v6`.
+Below is an example query for getting aDAU using `clients_daily_v6`.

 ```sql
 SELECT